 Frieda and Fred have been married for eight years and in that time have unsuccessfully tried to conceive a child.
 Last year, the couple underwent in-vitro fertilization and have stored for implantation six fertilized embryos at a Massachusetts clinic.
 Shortly after, the couple’s relationship deteriorated and Fred filed for divorce.
 Frieda wants to use and implant the embryos, hoping to have children in the future.
 Fred wants to destroy the embryos and does not want to be a parent.

 How should this issue be resolved?
-Are the embryos to be considered human, invoking the “best interests of the child” analysis; are they marital property, to be distributed equitably; or are they something in-between, requiring an entirely new standard?
+Are the embryos to be considered human, invoking custody issues and the “best interests of the child” analysis; are they marital property, to be distributed equitably; or are they something in-between, requiring an entirely new standard?

 The Massachusetts case of A.Z. v.
 B.Z. involved just this question.
 In that case, a couple was married in 1977 and underwent in-vitro fertilization after having difficulties conceiving a child.
 Some of the embryos yielded by the IVF procedure were implanted, and the wife gave birth to twins in 1991.
 Other embryos were frozen and stored in a clinic for future implantation.
 The couple signed an agreement with the clinic, noting that in the event of separation, the wife would receive custody and control of the embryos.